 Buildings constitute around 40% of total energy and 70% of the overall electricity usage in the United States [1].
 Consequently, building energy-efficiency has emerged as a significant area of research in smart grids.
 A typical city comprises a large number of buildings of different sizes and age.
 In general, the building stock in many North American and European cities tend to be old-while some are recently constructed, the majority were built decades ago.
 Moreover, it is not uncommon for buildings to be over a hundred years old [1].
-Technological advances in building construction have yielded better-insulated envelopes as well as more energyefficient air-conditioning, heating furnaces, and appliances, which can reduce the total energy consumption of a building.
+Technological advances in building construction have yielded better-insulated envelopes as well as more energy-efficient air-conditioning, heating furnaces, and appliances, which can reduce the total energy consumption of a building.
 While newer buildings, as well as older ones that have undergone renovations, have adopted such efficiency measures, most are yet to benefit from such efficiency improvements.
 Since roughly half of a building's energy usage results from heating and cooling, opportunities abound for making efficiency improvements in cities around the world.

 Since a city may consist of thousands of buildings, an essential first step for implementing energy-efficiency measures is to identify those that are the least efficient and thus have the greatest need for energy-efficiency improvements.
 Interestingly, naive approaches such as using the age of the building or its total energy bill to identify inefficient buildings do not work well.
-While older buildings are usually less efficient than newer ones, the correlation is shown to be weak [11].
+While older buildings are usually less efficient than newer ones, the correlation is shown to be weak [18].
 Thus, age alone is not an accurate indicator of efficiency, since older buildings may have undergone renovations and energy improvements.
 Similarly, the total energy usage is not directly correlated to energy inefficiency.
 First, larger buildings will consume more energy than smaller ones.
 Even normalizing for size, greater energy usage does not necessarily point to inefficiencies.
 For example, a single-family home will have a higher energy demand (possibly due to the in-house washer, dryer, and water heater) compared to an identically sized apartment home.
 Thus, finding truly inefficient buildings requires more sophisticated methods.

-In this paper, we present a data-driven approach for determining the least efficient buildings from a large population of buildings within a city or a region using energy data in association with other external public data sources.
+In this article, we present a data-driven approach for determining the least efficient residential buildings from a large population of buildings within a city or a region using energy data in association with other external public data sources.
 Such buildings can then become candidates for energy efficiency measures including targeted energy incentives for improvements or upgrades.
 So far, lack of granular city-wide datasets prevented large-scale energy efficiency analysis of buildings.
 However, with increasing smart meter installations across a utilities' customer base, energy usage information of buildings is readily available.
-By 2016, the US had more than 70 million installed smart meters (>700M worldwide) [2].
+By 2016, the U.S. had more than 70 million installed smart meters (>700M worldwide) [2].
 Also, real estate information describing a building's age, size, and other characteristic are public records in many countries.
-Further, weather
+Further, weather conditions can be accessed through REST APIs.
+Reliance on such readily available datasets make our approach broadly applicable.